coding-blocks/boss/README.md

 5. Set up PostgreSQL

-- If you don't have PostgreSQL setup on you machine you can download it from [here](https://www.postgresql.org/download/).
+- If you don't have PostgreSQL setup on your machine you can download it from [here](https://www.postgresql.org/download/).
 - If you have renamed the `secrets-sample.json` file to `secrets.json` then
   - After Installation is complete create a new PostgreSQL user **username** with password as **pass**.
   - Create a new database in PostgreSQL server with name **dbname**.